The internet is a great medium for photos. Blogging visually creates posts with greater impact and sticking power.

 If you do this, over time you will have triple redundant backup of all your blog photos, as follows:

-Speaking of backup copies: My regular computer backups include these photos.
+Speaking of backups: My regular computer backups include these photos.
 Whew!

 One might not want to use Picasaweb to host very large photos.
 However, as I explain, there is not much of an advantage to doing so solely to display those photos on a blog, where resolution is stepped down anyway.